ryan2625/ESP32-CC1101/README.md

 Writing this firmware can be accomplished in five steps:
 - Acquiring prerequisites (hardware, software)
 - Wiring the appropriate pins from the CC1101 to the ESP32
-- Initialize an SPI bus using ESP-IDF
+- Initializing an SPI bus on the ESP32
 - Add the CC1101 as a device on that bus
 - Transmit and receive data between the devices